d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-concise.md

 In :numref:`sec_softmax_scratch` we calculated our model's output and applied the cross-entropy loss.
-While this is perfectly reasonable mathematically, is is risky computationally, due to numerical underflow and overflow in the exponentiation.
+While this is perfectly reasonable mathematically, it is risky computationally, due to numerical underflow and overflow in the exponentiation.

 Recall that the softmax function computes probabilities via